2026 Municipal and School Board Elections

 The next Municipal and School Board Election will take place on Monday, October 26, 2026

 The current term of Council will end on November 15, 2026.
 The next Municipal and School Board Election, will take place on Monday, October 26, 2026 and the newly elected Council will serve a 4-year term as per the Municipal Elections Act.
-The Council of the Township of Stone Mills consists of a Reeve, a Deputy Reeve and five council members who are elected at large.
+The Council of the Township of Stone Mills consists of a Mayor, a Deputy Mayor and five council members who are elected at large.

 Planning for the 2026 Municipal and School Board Elections is underway.
 Please refer to this page for up-to-date election information.